RinniSwift/tech-interviews/README.md

 9. given an array, return the product of every item except the item at index i
 10. given an array of duplicates, return only the numbers once
 11. reverse the array that contains characters that form a sentence.
+12. given an array of numbers, return the peak.

 ## [Tech-Interview-New.playground](https://github.com/RinniSwift/tech-interviews/blob/master/Tech-Interview-New.playground/Contents.swift)
 *The above file demonstrates:*